-From admin on April 19th, 2010 in Washington DC
+From Margaret Everton on April 19, 2010 in Washington DC

 Dick and Jane Stoker are art fanatics, so it seemed only appropriate that their Potomac home would serve as a kind of gallery for their carefully chosen pieces.
 And of course, the picturesque surroundings, highlighted by the river itself certainly help in adding to the inspiration.